Looking back and looking forward

 News & Notes

 NEW Tax Code Changes: Some significant changes to the tax code were made when the SECURE Act was added to the budget bill over the holiday break.
 Highlights include changes to the age for starting Required Minimum Distributions to 72 and a significant change to how non-spouses must handle inherited IRAs, Roth IRAs and retirement accounts.
 If you were subject to RMD in 2019, you are still subject to RMD.
 There is no need to take immediate action.
-We will have a rundown of the new law and share our thoughts on the strategic implications in our March commentary.
+We will have rundowns of various aspects of the new law and share our thoughts on the strategic implications in future posts.

 CFP Board: Dan Moisand has been elected to serve a four-year term on the Board of Directors for the Certified Financial Planner Board of Standards, Inc., beginning January 1, 2020.
 CFP Board owns the certification marks CERTIFIED FINANCIAL PLANNER™ and CFP®.
 Dan is no stranger to CFP Board service.
 From 1999-2001, Dan helped write the original set of Practice Standards for CFP licensees.
 He has written questions for the CFP certification exam and in 2008, served as Chairman of the Discipline and Ethics Commission, the body that oversees the disciplinary process for CFP licensees accused of ethical violations.